davidgtonge/fluent-async/README.md

 I would recommend running the library with `strict` enabled as it should help you reason better about your async calls.
 If its reasonable for some of your async calls to return null or undefined then leave strict mode off.

-## `.run(callback, deps...)`
+#### `.run(callback, deps...)`

 This method starts running the async calls straight away.
 The callback supplied to this method will be called when all the methods added are complete, or if there is any error.
 If you supply dependencies to this method, then the callback will be called with the results of the defined dependencies.

-## `.generate(deps...)`
+#### `.expects(args...)` or `.output(args...)`

+This method works with the `generate` method.
+It allows you to define which of the results you want to be passed to your final callback.

+#### `.generate(expected...)`

 This method produces a function that can be called repeatedly - no data is leaked between runs.
 This means that you can define your async function path on startup and use it again and again without constantly redefining it.

+You can also specify the names of any of the arguemnts that will be supplied to the generated function.
+This allows functions produced by this method to work well with other node code, without the need for wrapping functions.

-The signature of the method produced by this function is `function(data, callback){}`.
-The data is optional and if only one argument is supplied then the library assumes that it is a callback.
+The signature of the method produced by this function is `function(data..., callback){}`.
+In strict mode the number of data arguments must be equal to the number of expected arguments.
+If no expected arguments are supplied, then the resulting function can be called with just a single callback as its argument.

-Here is an example using some standard nodejs modules:
+Here is an example with some mongodb queries:

 ```coffeescript
 # Requires (db is a mongoskin instance)